Your business

 Shift

-from selling raw materials to selling supply chain solutions;
+from marketing materials to bespoke supply chain solutions;

 Focus